 List of all books currently in print or forthcoming throughout the world.
 Be sure to use the advanced search field if you want to limit your results by status, format, subject, etc.

-An electronic book collection currently containing over 80,000 titles that can be searched in full-text.
-The ebrary titles cover a wide range of subject areas, including some law and law-related topics.
+An extensive electronic book collection (formerly known as Ebrary) that can be searched in full-text.
+The titles cover a wide range of subject areas, including some law and law-related topics.
 Many of these are recently published books.
-Ebrary book links also appear in our CUNY+ Online Catalog.
+Links to the individual books in this collection also appear in our library’s online catalog.
 Note that some titles are removed from this collection every month due to publisher licensing agreements.
-If you have questions about an electronic book that you were using and can't find anymore, be sure to ask one of our librarians.
+If you have questions about an electronic book that you were using and can’t find anymore, be sure to ask one of our librarians.

 Google has been adding the text of millions of books and magazines to its database.
 Using this Google Books link limits your search to just the books and magazines.
 The advanced search option gives you more specific options to search for words in a title, subject, etc. Books and magazines that are out of copyright can be read or downloaded in full.
 Extensive previews are available for many of the books that are still in copyright, and links to libraries and bookstores where they may be borrowed or purchased are included.
 Google also provides options for creating your own virtual library using this site.